Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Convergence of the process

 where $\{ h_j (z)\}_{j = (j_1,j_2)}$ is the family of test functions introduced above.

-We are going to apply Proposition \ref{prop: Modified Garsia, Rodemich, Rumsey inequality} to the functions $t \mapsto \gz^\gep_t (h_j)$.
+We are going to apply Proposition \ref{prop: Modified Garsia, Rodemich, Rumsey inequality} to the functions $t \mapsto \gz^\gep_t (h_j)$ with $b=4$ and a time scale cut-off $a$ vanishing as $\alpha_\eps = \mu_\eps^{-7/3}$.
 In order to do so, the short time fluctuations have first to be controlled.
 This will be achieved thanks to the following lemma. \begin{Lem} The time scale cut-off will be denoted by $\alpha_\eps = \mu_\eps^{-7/3}$.
 For the basis of functions introduced in {\rm\eqref{eq: sobolev norm hypotheses}}, there is~$k>0$ large enough so that

-\end{Lem} Then, to control the fluctuations on time scales of order $\delta$, it will be enough to rely on averaged estimates of the following type. \begin{Lem} For any function $h$, there exists a constant~$C$ depending on~$\|h\|_{\infty} $ such that for any~$\gep>0$ and~$ s,t \in [0,T^\star]$

 \end{Lem}